-Apple’s pushed its iOS 14.6 update and the software could have a tremendous impact on your iPhone 7 or iPhone 7 Plus’ performance.
+Apple’s pushed an iOS 14.8 update and the software could have a tremendous impact on your iPhone 7 or iPhone 7 Plus’ performance.

-As we push deeper into 2021, Apple continues to refine iOS 14 and the latest release is a milestone upgrade with a new batch of features, bug fixes, and important security patches on board.
+As we push deeper into 2021, Apple continues to refine iOS 14 and the latest release comes with a couple of important security patches on board.

-Some iPhone 7 and iPhone 7 Plus users have already made the jump up to iOS 14.6 and we’ve seen positive feedback emerge as we push away from the release.
+Some iPhone 7 and iPhone 7 Plus users have already made the jump up to iOS 14.8 and we’ve seen positive feedback emerge in the hours since its release.

 On the flip side we’ve also heard about problems.
 Some iPhone 7 and iPhone 7 Plus users have encountered bugs and performance issues.

-If you do decide to download iOS 14.6, note that it requires a fairly large download.
-And if you’re running an older version of iOS, your iOS 14.6 upgrade will be larger because the features and fixes from the iOS updates you skipped are baked in.
+If you do decide to download iOS 14.8, note that it requires a fairly small download.
+If you’re running an older version of iOS, your iOS 14.8 upgrade will likely be larger because the features and fixes from the iOS updates you skipped are baked in.

 - How to Downgrade iPhone 7 Software